Spread betting vs CFD trading

 • Spread betting and CFD trading are derivative products that allow traders to participate in the market using margin.

-• Both methods allow traders the opportunity to participate in both rising and falling markets; traders can go long if the market is rising and go short if the market is falling.
+• Both methods allow traders to participate in rising and falling markets; traders can go long if the market is rising and go short if it is falling.

 • Spread betting and CFDs differ in stake calculations, tax implications, costs, and spreads.